-Nonperforming assets increased \$5.5 million to \$30.7 million at September 30, 2023, from \$25.1 million at June 30, 2023, due to two transactions with a total exposure of \$6.2 million that remained on accrual status due to the probability of collection but were past due 90 days or longer.
-The Company's ratio of nonperforming assets to total assets increased to 2.04% as of September 30, 2023, compared to 1.64% as of June 30, 2023 and 0.13% as of December 31, 2022.
+Nonperforming assets increased \$5.5 million to \$30.7 million at September 30, 2023 March 31, 2024, from \$25.1 million at June 30, 2023, due to two transactions with a total exposure of \$6.2 million that remained on accrual status due to the probability of collection but were past due 90 days or longer December 31, 2023.
+The Company's ratio of nonperforming assets to total assets increased to 2.04% as of September 30, 2023 March 31, 2024, compared to 1.64% as of June 30, 2023 and 0.13% as of December 31, 2022 December 31, 2023.

-Government Equipment Finance - Failure to Receive Timely Payment.
-With respect to the two U.S. government Equipment Finance transactions that we placed on nonaccrual status during 2023 in the aggregate amount of \$18.9 million, we prepared common-interest agreements and sponsorship agreements between the prime contractor, the servicer and us to enable the filing of the appropriate claims under the federal Contract Disputes Act.
-In addition, we prepared initial claim documents to be filed with the U.S. government contracting officers for each financing transaction.
+In 2023, we classified two U.S. Government Equipment Finance - Failure to Receive Timely Payment. equipment finance exposures totaling \$18.9 million as nonperforming assets.
+With respect to the U.S. Government equipment finance exposures, we have submitted claims pursuant to the Contract Disputes Act to each prime contractor for their respective certification and submission to the U.S. Government.
+Given the unexpected conduct by the U.S. Government in these two transactions and information we learned about similar activity encountered by other participants in the market, we discontinued originations of U.S. Government equipment finance transactions in early 2023 pending the outcome of our claims.
+With respect to these two U.S. government Equipment Finance Government equipment finance transactions, that we placed on nonaccrual status during 2023 submitted the Contract Disputes Act claim for the \$10.5 million transaction to the U.S. Government in March 2024 and submitted the aggregate amount of \$18.9 million, we prepared common-interest agreements and sponsorship agreements between the prime contractor, the servicer and us to enable the filing final version of the appropriate claims under the federal Contract Disputes Act.
+In addition, we prepared initial \$8.4 million claim documents to be filed with the U.S. government contracting officers for each financing transaction.
 Further factual and legal research conducted during the third quarter of 2023 identified additional contractual and equitable claim theories applicable to both transactions.
-Subject to the cooperation of the prime contractor in each case, we expect to file all claims during the fourth quarter of 2023.
+Subject to the cooperation of the prime contractor in each case, we expect April 2024.

+A commercial vehicle with a recorded balance of \$49,000 was transferred to file all claims foreclosed assets during the fourth quarter of 2023.
 Under the federal Contract Disputes Act, the U.S. government has up to 120 days to respond to the filings, and thereafter, the claims can be filed with the Federal Court of Claims.
 During the third quarter of 2023, we incurred \$238,000 in professional fee expenses related to these claim preparation activities.

-Commercial Equipment Finance - Bankruptcy Case.
+Commercial Equipment Finance - Bankruptcy Case ended March 31, 2024.
 In April 2023, we received a Chapter 11 bankruptcy petition involving an equipment finance borrower to which we have a \$3.2 million total exposure.
 The borrower was a 71-year old privately-held company engaged in civil infrastructure construction.
 The borrower was acquired by a private equity firm in December 2021.
 The equipment finance transactions are secured by two tunnel excavation machines that are used in the construction of municipal water and sewer projects.